Estimated Reading Time: 21 mins

 Living with PMDD can feel like you’re continuously bouncing between two versions of yourself.

-Do I have a split personality?
-Or perhaps, it’s dissociative identity dis-order, bipolar or obsessive-compulsive disorder?
+Or perhaps it’s dissociative identity dis-order, bipolar or obsessive-compulsive disorder?

 Image by cottonbro studio on pexels

-So, let’s explore my experience of dealing with the PMDD version of myself – The good, the bad, and the ugly.
+So, allow me to share my experience dealing with the PMDD version of myself.

 Image by Ron Lach on pexels